MicrosoftDocs/win32/desktop-src/search/-shell-systemdefinedpropertiesforfileformats.md

 ---
-Description: 'Microsoft Windows supplies a number of system properties that you can use for your file formats.' ms.assetid: '3a25c4fb-ffea-4524-b59b-912416b2fc7d'
+Description: Microsoft Windows supplies a number of system properties that you can use for your file formats. ms.assetid: 3a25c4fb-ffea-4524-b59b-912416b2fc7d
-title: 'System-Defined Properties for Custom File Formats'
+title: System-Defined Properties for Custom File Formats ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System-Defined Properties for Custom File Formats